 Social media is known for socializing but it has morphed into much more than that.
 Nowadays, social media can have a very real impact on your credit and your ability to get a loan.
 Companies are looking to social media sites when making lending decisions.
 They are looking to confirm not only the identity of the borrower but to also determine creditworthiness.

-Furthermore, FICO (Fair Isaac Corporation) has interest in making social media activity a determining factor when it comes to credit scoring.
+FICO (Fair Isaac Corporation) has interest in making social media activity a determining factor when it comes to credit scoring.
 What does this all mean for you the consumer?
 You need to be concerned about your financial reputation on social media.
 We are already seeing financial impacts for people when it comes to employment.
 Most employers are looking to a candidate's social media activity as a part of their hiring decisions.

 When it comes to credit scores, the most popular is the FICO score.
 The range goes from 300 on the lower end to a max of 850 at the higher end.
 A credit score of 700 or more is considered good and if you have above 760, you have great credit.
 Now lets breakdown how they come up with a credit score.
 There are 5 factors they look at with a certain percentage assigned to each:

-Whether you are an individual or a business, your social media presence will not be the main factor when a lender is determining creditworthiness, but it is becoming increasingly more important.
-With the vast amount of available online data, more and more banks and alternative lenders are seeing the benefit of considering it as a factor for creditworthiness.
+Whether you are an individual or a business, your social media presence may be a factor when a lender is determining creditworthiness.
+With the vast amount of available online data, more and more lenders are seeing the benefit of considering social media as a factor for creditworthiness.